-The virtual box dimensions of the EPTa are increased in [+100%] on the lateral direction (as indicated in orange in the figure above).
-A valid test run shall be considered when the 0% hitpoint is achieved with a lateral offset accuracy of +10cm -0cm.
+A valid test run shall be considered when the 0% impact location is achieved with a lateral offset accuracy of + 10cm - 0cm.

-The Vehicle Manufacturer may implement early ACC speed reduction strategy linked to an inattentive or unresponsive driver (detected by the DSM).
+The Vehicle Manufacturer may implement an early ACC speed reduction strategy linked to transient and/or non-transient driver states detected by a DSM.